johnbhurst/kamura/kamura-groovy-itext2/README.md

-= kamura-groovy-itext2
+# kamura-groovy-itext2

 John Hurst <john.b.hurst@gmail.com>
 v0.0.1, 2016-06-04

-kamura-groovy-itext2 is a Groovy PDF builder that uses the http://itextpdf.com[iText library] to generate PDF documents.
+kamura-groovy-itext2 is a Groovy PDF builder that uses the [iText library](http://itextpdf.com) to generate PDF documents.

-*Note:* As of the end of 2009, the iText 5.x code base switched to the http://itextpdf.com/terms-of-use/index.php[Affero General Public License].
+*Note:* As of the end of 2009, the iText 5.x code base switched to the [Affero General Public License](http://itextpdf.com/terms-of-use/index.php).
 This license is likely to be unsuitable for many projects.

 Thus, kamura-groovy-itext2 targets the iText 2.x code base, which uses the more liberal Mozilla Public License.
 Note that the iText 5.x code base is source-incompatible with iText 2.x: package names have been changed from com.lowagie to com.itextpdf, classes have been moved/removed/changed.
 Be sure to refer to the iText 2.x documentation when using kamura-groovy-itext2.

-The project is inspired by the http://code.google.com/p/groovy-pdf[groovy-pdf project], but contains all new code.
+The project is inspired by the [groovy-pdf project](http://code.google.com/p/groovy-pdf), but contains all new code.

 Currently the code is under development, and still in a very much alpha state.
 However, we are already using it for some projects under development at a client.